alajemba-vik/kotlin-web-site/docs/topics/gradle-best-practices.md

 [//]: # (title: Gradle best practices)

+[Gradle](https://docs.gradle.org/current/userguide/userguide.html) is a build system used by many Kotlin projects to automate and manage the build process.

 Getting the best out of Gradle is essential to help you spend less time managing and waiting for builds, and more time coding.
 Here we provide a set of best practices split into two key areas: **organizing** and **optimizing** your projects.